Book an STD test

 • Only about 12% of people in that age range receive STD tests each year

 As defined by the World Health Organization (WHO), sexual health is “…a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
-Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
-For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.”
+Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination, and violence.
+For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected, and fulfilled.”

 Obviously, there’s a lot more to sexual health than keeping yourself free from disease and infection.
-Still, not having an STD or STI — an infection caused by bacteria or a virus — is an important component of your overall sexual pleasure and wellbeing, as well as your physical and emotional health.
+Still, not having an STD or STI — an infection caused by bacteria or a virus — is an important component of your overall sexual pleasure and well-being, as well as your physical and emotional health.
 In this article, we’ll be focusing on the physical aspect of sexual health.

 In fact, the Centers for Disease Control (CDC) reported that about 24 thousand women become infertile each year due to STDs.
 Typically, contracting an STD isn’t enough to cause infertility or other reproductive health issues.
 It’s when a sexually transmitted disease isn’t treated that the risk of reproductive damage becomes a problem.
 This points to just how important it is to get tested regularly, especially when you have a new sexual partner or have multiple sexual partners.
-Early detection is the best way to prevent an STD from impacting your future health.
+Early detection is the best way to prevent common STDs from impacting your future health.

 The Importance of Getting Tested for STDs